 Equations are rendered by $\KaTeX$, the super-fast math typesetting library from Khan Academy.
 The KaTeX equation renderer runs after the page loads.
 See the line in _layouts/default.html where it includes katex.html.

-Graphs and calcluated waveforms are also created in D3.js.
-The source code for static graphs is here.
+Graphs and calculated waveforms are also created in D3.js.
+The source code for static graphs is on github under /assets/d3.

 Wherever possible, I use the .svg graphic format for images because they look great on different screen sizes.
 A lot of the images were created in Adobe Illustrator.
 My current graphic tool of choice is Inkscape based on it favorable cost of $0.

-My site has a comment form (_includes/comment form.html).
+The site has a comment form (_includes/comment_form.html).
 When the user fills out the form and clicks Submit, the form is sent over the web to Staticman.
-Staticman receives the comment info and submits it to GitHub as a Pull Request (PR) for the spinninnumbers.org respository.
-I have it set up to immediately accept the PR (in staticman.yml: moderation: false).
-The PR puts the comment and author info into spinningnumbers/_data/comments/* folder.
-This file change triggers GitHub Pages to regenerate the changed parts of the spinninnumbers web files.
-When the use refreshes her browser page, the comment appears.
+Staticman receives the comment info, processes it, and submits a comment file to GitHub as a Pull Request (PR) to the spinningnumbers.org repository.

 At the same time Staticman is sending the PR to GitHub, it sends a request to my MailGun account to add the comment author’s email address to a mailing list for this particular article.
-If the mailinglist does’t exist, Staticman asks for one to be created.
-The mailinglist will have an encoded name, like firstname.lastname@example.org.
+If the mailing list doesn’t exist, Staticman asks for one to be created.
+The mailing list will have an encoded name, like email@example.com.
 The addition of new comment triggers an email sent to the entire mailing list, so everybody who has subscribed gets to see it.

 Setting up MailGun